-Note: Students enrolled in this course who have a job and work approx. 10-15 hours per week, can earn an
+Note: Students enrolled in this course who have a job and work approx. 10-15 hours per week, can earn an additional 1 credit for their supervised work experience through the Work Based Learning: Marketing

 Description: An introduction to the fundamentals of urban farming with a focus on farm to table agriculture and the marketing skills required to sell what is grown.
 Students will take advantage of resources available in the school's Sigma Lab, greenhouse, and school garden.
 Key elements of instruction include workplace readiness skills, marketing and business skills, safety procedures, protective equipment and tools, research of green industry trends, development of project designs, and plans, creation and maintenance of landscaping, carpentry and construction projects, investigation of sustainable living strategies, and preparation for career opportunities in the industry.